abhishek29061992/msp430-midi-controller/README.md

 # UART to MIDI
 there are 2 options here:

 1. Use the MSP430Launchpad (that has the FTDI chip integrated) to connect to the system as virtual COM over USB and then use 'Hairless MIDI Serial Bridge'(http://projectgus.github.io/hairless-midiserial/) at 9600 baud to forward the MIDI data to a virtual driver like 'LoopBe1' (http://www.nerds.de/en/loopbe1.html).
-You can then receive this data from your virtual  port in your DAW.
+The MIDI data can then be received from this virtual  port into the DAW.

 2. Use a MIDI-to-USB converter cable and connect the MIDI Female Connector to the UART Tx Pins and GND according to the pinout (refer other ources from internet).
 Use opto-couplers or voltage level buffers (eg. IC 4050), if needed.
 There weren't needed in my case.
 Also, set the UART Baud to 31250 for the microcontroller (see code).